AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/monetization.md

 ### Paid

 This requires users to pay a fee before using the add-on.
-You may wish to offer a Trial period at the outset, in which users can test out the add-on for a certain period of time before deciding whether to pay.
+You may wish to offer a trial period at the outset, in which users can test out the add-on for a certain period of time before deciding whether to pay.

 ### Sign-up for service (SaaS)